Marketing Stack for Agent-First Interactions

 How should marketing teams prepare their data architecture for AI agents?

 Start by auditing your current data flows and identifying manual touchpoints that could be automated.
-Focus on standardizing data formats and ensuring your customer data platform can expose clean, structured APIs that agents can reliably interpret and act upon.
+Focus on standardizing data formats and ensuring your client data platform can expose clean, structured APIs that agents can reliably interpret and act upon.

 What governance challenges arise when AI agents manage marketing workflows?